Cooked down to a caramelized, silky spread, Maple Pumpkin Butter adds the cozy flavors of fall to your meals with one smear or dollop!

 When most people see jams, butters, and other spreads, their thoughts tend to immediately gravitate towards toast.

 But that's just the tip of the iceberg, my friend.
-I'm going to challenge you to think outside the box with this paleo pumpkin butter!
+I'm going to challenge you to think outside the box with this maple pumpkin butter!

 Here are just a few ideas on how you can use it: